Solving Distributed Flexible Job Shop Scheduling Problems in the Wool Textile Industry with Quantum Annealing: Experiments

 \subsection{Discussion}

-In this paper, a step-by-step practical implementation of the \ac{DFJSP} with distributed operations and its evaluation using D-Wave quantum annealer, based on the real use case from the wool textile industry is presented.
+In this paper, a step-by-step practical implementation of the \ac{DFJSP} with distributed operations and its evaluation using D-Wave quantum annealer, based on a real use case from the wool textile industry, is presented.
 First, the problem is described mathematically as a constraint satisfaction problem.
 Then, the process of reformulating the mathematical problem in \ac{QUBO} format is discussed in detail, as well as its embedding into the D-Wave quantum annealer \ac{QPU} and the configuration of \ac{QPU} solver parameters.
 Finally, solutions are sampled from the \ac{QPU} to find low-energy states of the cost function.
-While formulating the \ac{QUBO}, particular attention is dedicated to the calculation of the appropriate Lagrange parameters (Subsection~\ref{sec:penalties}), that increase the weights of the penalty terms.
+While formulating the \ac{QUBO}, particular attention is dedicated to the calculation of the appropriate Lagrange parameters (Subsection~\ref{sec:penalties}), which increase the weights of the penalty terms.
 Another aspect that is carefully investigated while configuring the experiment is the chain strength parameter (Subsection~\ref{sec:qpu_parameters}).
 Both aspects make up \textbf{Contribution 2}.

-Another aim of the paper was to investigate whether \ac{QA} is able to provide a speed advantage for the \ac{DFJSP} with distributed operations specific to the wool textile industry.
+Another aim of the paper was to investigate whether \ac{QA} can provide a speed advantage for the \ac{DFJSP} with operations specific to the wool textile industry.
 To answer this question, both qualitative and quantitative analyses are conducted.
-Current \ac{QA} technology allows more qubit usage than classical gate model quantum computers.
-However, there are still limitations imposed by hard- and software imperfections.
-With this in mind, the test challenged up to the limit the ability of \ac{QA} to deliver consistent solutions for large problem instances in the shortest time possible.
-To conduct the experiment, problem instances from size 50 to 250 are solved in steps of 50 variables with \ac{QA} and with \ac{SA}.
-Additionally, problems up to 400 variables are solved only with \ac{SA} to increase the size range and determine the calculation time trend.
+Current \ac{QA} technology enables the use of more qubits than classical gate model quantum computers.
+However, there are still limitations imposed by hardware and software imperfections.
+With this in mind, the test challenged to the limit the ability of \ac{QA} to deliver consistent solutions for large problem instances in the shortest time possible.
+To conduct the experiment, problem instances with sizes ranging from 50 to 250 are solved in increments of 50 variables using \ac{QA} and \ac{SA}.
+Additionally, problems with up to 400 variables are solved only with \ac{SA} to increase the size range and determine the calculation time trend.
 The missing data for \ac{QA} is extrapolated as a logarithmic trendline.